Ashish573737/Zepto-sales-dashboard-using-Power-Bi/README.md

 # Zepto-sales-dashboard-using-Power-Bi
-i am using Power Bi tool for create zepto sales Dashboard in which whole the information about sales and everything which is in zepto
+i am using Power Bi tool for create zepto sales Dashboard in which whole the information about sales and everything which is in zepto in visualization way